 Mahasudarshan powder is bitter in taste and some may find it difficult to consume directly.
-People who cannot tolerate its taste can opt for the tablet after discussing with their Ayurvedic practitioner.
+People who cannot tolerate the taste can opt for the tablets after discussing it with their Ayurvedic practitioner.

 The mahasudarshan tablet (vati), is easily palatable compared to the mahasudarshan powder.

 One should note that the powdered form has better absorption rates than the tablet which is why many Ayurvedic practitioners prefer mahasudarshan churna over mahasudarshan vati (tablet).